nushell/nushell.github.io/book/working_with_lists.md

 The `wrap` command converts list to a table.
-Each list value will be converted to a separate row with single column:
+Each list value will be converted to a separate row with a single column:
 ```bash
 let zones = [UTC CET Europe/Moscow Asia/Yekaterinburg]